duranajd/journey121-zipCount/README.md

 ## Features

-- Downloads CSV files from URLs specified in a list file.
+- Downloads CSV files from URLs specified in a list file (provided via email).
   - Built with HttpClient package
-- Extracts ZIP codes from customer data in CSV files.
+- Extracts ZIP codes from customer data in each CSV file.
-  - Built with StreamReader I/O
+  - Built with Stream/FileStream/StreamReader I/O
 - Counts the number of customers per ZIP code.
 - Generates a list of ZIP codes, sorted by their respective customer counts.
 - Outputs the result to a text file 'output.txt', generated on completion.